EXPA- Ext. Prog Assoc

 In this position, you will recruit and train volunteers who will conduct direct programming with youth.
 You will also conduct some direct programming with youth, but focus will be on developing partnerships and program expansion.
 In working closely with the District Director and Supervising Educator, you’ll conduct formal and/or informal needs assessments that will drive strategies for program topics and delivery methods.
 You will lead and advise local 4-H groups in managing funds to support 4-H youth work and conduct financial management training to 4-H councils, committees, clubs, etc. on a regular basis.

 You will be responsible for initiating efforts to expand Extension programs to the unreached, including limited resource families, youth, minorities, and the disabled.
 Primary program delivery will be through in-school, after-school, and short-term special interest groups.
-You will plan, organize, and implement youth development programs that are relevant to the needs of residents in the metropolitan areas of greater Genesee County.
+You will plan, organize, and implement youth development programs that are relevant to the needs of residents in Macomb County.
 Additionally, you will be responsible for communicating information about newly implemented and existing 4-H programs and activities (progress, objectives, target dates, problems addressed, etc.) to your supervisor, District Director, and Institute leadership.

 Working collaboratively, you will work with other local 4-H staff to prepare and submit the county 4-H youth development program plan, annual reports, and other necessary reports.
 You will be provided with professional development to help you build skills and knowledge related to volunteer screening and management, youth development, and program management.